Things to Do in West Cornwall

 Land’s End – the exhibitions/show are worth seeing.
 On a clear day you can also see the Isles of Scilly.
 In August there are firework displays on Tuesday and Thursday evenings.

-Porthcurno Telegraph Museum – you can look around this secret wartime communications centre which has now been completely re-vamped.
-Plenty to do for adults and children and a good wet weather option.
+PK Porthcurno – museum of Global Communications with plenty to do for adults and children and a good wet weather option.

 Penberth – owned by the National Trust – nice for an evening walk – cars not allowed right down into the cove – can sometimes buy fresh fish from the boats as they come in.

 St. Michael’s Mount – walk along the Causeway or take the boat, according to the tide.

 Hayle car boot sale – on a massive scale – open from 8 til 1 every Sunday, alongside the A30 so you won’t have trouble finding it..

 Wild Food Walks, Forage Cook & Dine, Tailor-Made Foraging adventures – Rachel Lambert 07903 412014.

 Guided walks around Penzance – on Tuesdays and Thursdays starting from the train station in Penzance at 1030 for one hour.
 Anna McClary 07919 681535.